yxh9876/Xuhang94470/final_project_part2.md

 ## changes that I plan on implementing
 1. Split the the trade volume and deficit into two graphs.
 One is trade volume and the second is trade deficit.
+2. Put the slope chart at the first of them, because it is liked.

 [Go Back to Portfolio Main Page](https://yxh9876.github.io/Xuhang94470/Xuhang94470)